THE GENERAL DATA PROTECTION REGULATION (GDPR)

 One of the GDPR’s requirements is that any personal data transferred “cross-border”, i.e., outside of the EU, can only be moved pursuant to a legal mechanism.
 The Privacy Shield Framework is one legal mechanism to make these cross-border data transfers to the United States legitimate.
 Instructure self-certified under the EU-U.S. Privacy Shield and the Swiss-U.S. Privacy Shield in November 2017 and our certification remains in good standing, which helps us comply with this requirement of the GDPR.

 Instructure also uses the European Commission’s Standard Contractual Clauses (model clauses) as an alternative, lawful method to transfer personal data outside the EU.
 By incorporating these model clauses into Instructure’s Data Processing Addendum (“DPA”), both data controllers (Instructure’s EU-based customers) and data processors (Instructure) are contractually obligated to certain technical and organisational safeguards relating to individuals’ (Instructure’s EU-based customers’ end users) privacy rights.

-DOES INSTRUCTURE ANTICIPATE ANY MAJOR CHANGES TO ITS PRACTICES AS PART OF ITS COMPLIANCE WITH GDPR?
+DID INSTRUCTURE CONDUCT ANY MAJOR CHANGES TO ITS PRACTICES AS PART OF COMPLIANCE WITH GDPR?

 Instructure has always taken privacy seriously.
 We have a longstanding practice of undertaking internal privacy assessments of our products and of adopting a “privacy by design” approach to product development.
-We are building our GDPR compliance efforts on this foundation, including by defining procedures to cover all rights individuals have under GDPR.
-In addition, Instructure is in the process of analysing our obligation to appoint a Data Protection Officer to oversee our internal “privacy by design” efforts.
+We built our GDPR compliance efforts on this foundation, including the definition of procedures to cover all rights individuals have under GDPR.
+In addition, Instructure appointed a Data Protection Officer to oversee our internal “privacy by design” efforts.

 Please contact us at firstname.lastname@example.org for more information.